WebReflection/uhtml/docs/README.md

 // were values are known as tag's interpolations const tag = (template, ...values) => template;

-// a literal string passed as tag is always unique
+// a literal string passed as tag is always unique and
-// but in this case the two literals are not the same! tag`a` === tag`a`; // this is false, despite the literal content
+// indeed in this case the two literals are different! tag`a` === tag`a`; // this is false, despite the literal content

 // in real-world code though, tags are used via callbacks